MicrosoftDocs/SupportArticles-docs/support/mem/intune/enroll-devices-in-intune-tip.md

 :::image type="content" source=".\media\enroll-devices-in-intune-tip\intune-diagnostics-14b.png" alt-text="Select Export to export diagnostics":::

-The diagnostics report includes information such as the current values of settings that are configured by policy, and the GUID of the service that applied the policy.
+The diagnostics report includes information such as the GUIDs of services that apply policies, and the current values of settings that those policies control.

 :::image type="content" source=".\media\enroll-devices-in-intune-tip\intune-diagnostics-report-15.png" alt-text="Diagnostic report information":::